them-es/Billy/readme.txt

 = I need more features! =
 * Please check out the __PRO add-on__ which is available for purchase here: [https://them.es/plugins/billy](https://them.es/plugins/billy "them.es Billy")
 * WordPress developers are welcome to help improve the plugin via [GitHub](https://github.com/them-es "GitHub")
-* You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language
+* You can also help translate the plugin into your language: [them.es](https://them.es/plugins/billy/docs "them.es") (them.es user account required) or [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") (WordPress.org user account required)

 == Changelog ==

+= 1.11.0 =
+* Removed translation strings in table block and added custom placeholders that get replaced in the frontend to prevent potentially corrupted block warnings if the post language has been switched
+* Users can now contribute new translations or request changes via https://them.es/plugins/billy/docs/
+* Compatibility with WordPress 6.8

 = 1.10.5 =
 * Refactor PDF generator: Ensure that some non-translated strings are correctly output